oracle-livelabs/analytics-ai/picaso-genai-oda/introduction/introduction.md

 * Create Object Storage Buckets, and upload custom PDF documents in those buckets
 * Setup & configure Generative AI Agent Service (Knowledge Bases and Agents)
-* Setup & configure ODA (PICASO) as a LLM pwered chatbot in PeopleSoft Application
+* Setup & configure ODA (PICASO) as a LLM powered chatbot in PeopleSoft Application
 * Test out the features and capabilities of PICASO Chatbot in PeopleSoft

 ### Prerequisites